conan-io/docs/howtos/capture_version.rst

 The version of a recipe is stored in the package metadata when it is exported (or created) and always taken from the metadata later on.
 This means that the ``set_name()`` and ``set_version()`` methods will not be executed once the recipe is in the cache, or when it is installed from a server.
+Both methods will use the current folder as the current working directory to resolve relative paths.
+To define paths relative to the location of the *conanfile.py* use the ``self.recipe_folder`` attribute.

 How to capture package version from SCM: git